w7978708wen/Student-Home-Rental-Analysis/README.md

 <h1>Data Analysis Using Python</h1>
-Please go to the my Jupyter notebook attached in this repository for exact steps done.
+Please go to the my [Jupyter notebook](https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/Python_data_analysis.ipynb) attached in this repository for exact steps done.
+After data-cleaning, the .csv files will be used in Power BI to create the dashboard with data visualizations.

 Here are some of my takeaways: